 Our Nominating and Corporate Governance Committee is currently comprised of three directors: Mr. Johnson, Dr. van Es-Johansson and Dr. Raffin.
-Prior to his resignation in February of 2021, Dr. Cunningham was a member of our Nominating and Corporate Governance Committee.
 All current members of our Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
 Our Board has adopted a written Nominating and Corporate Governance Committee charter that is available to stockholders on our website at www.lumos-pharma.com in the "Investors & Media - Corporate Governance" section.

 Our Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
 Our Nominating and Corporate Governance Committee also considers whether the candidate possesses the following factors among others: relevant expertise upon which to base advice and guidance to management, sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, the ability to exercise sound business judgment and the commitment to rigorously represent the long-term interests of our stockholders.
 Candidates for director nominees are reviewed in the context of the current composition of our Board, the operating requirements of the Company and the long-term interests of stockholders.
 In conducting this assessment, our Nominating and Corporate Governance Committee typically considers diversity, age, skills and such other factors as it deems appropriate given the current needs of our Board and the Company to maintain a balance of knowledge, experience and capability.
+Our

-Our Nominating and Corporate Governance Committee does not have a policy regarding how it considers diversity in selecting candidates.
+Nominating and Corporate Governance Committee does not have a policy regarding how it considers diversity in selecting candidates.